Conditions

 One member of the party may be surprised while others are not.
 Perhaps the goblins sneaking up on your party caught the ranger's attention, but not the wizard's.

-The DM may decide that the surprised condition is appropriate outside of an ambush.
+The GM may decide that the surprised condition is appropriate outside of an ambush.
 If a doppleganger suddenly sheds their disguise and attacks, the victims are likely surprised, unless they knew the doppleganger was in disguise.
 Another example would be a supposedly friendly merchant suddenly unleashing a fireball spell upon the party.
 In this case, you would likely roll the shopkeeper's deception against the party's passive insight scores, similar to stealth in an ambush scenario.